Purchasing Voter Registration Information

 Please carefully read the following instructions to request the voter registration file or a specific voter’s registration information.

 - Applicant must complete and return the following form:

-Mail both applications to the Marin County Elections Department at 3501 Civic Center Drive room 121, San Rafael, CA 94903.
+Mail the application to the Marin County Elections Department at 3501 Civic Center Drive room 121, San Rafael, CA 94903.
 Emailed and faxed applications are not accepted.

 - The application must include a clear copy of the applicant’s current driver license or state identification card.